SafeSlingerProject/SafeSlinger-iOS/README.md

 ![Demo Main Screen](https://www.andrew.cmu.edu/user/tenma/ios_help/github/demo-1.png)

-To execute demo app using Xcode and iPhone simulator.
+To execute demo app using Xcode and iPhone simulator:

 1. Install Xcode (at least 5.x) on your Mac OS.
 2. Download the whole source code tree from SafeSlinger iOS Project.
 3. Open safeslingerdemo project using Xcode and select iPhone simulator as your build target.